sam81/sam81.github.io/r_guide_bookdown/01_getting_started_with_R.md

 Precompiled binaries are also available for Mac Os X, you can download them and then double click on the installer's icon to start the installation.

-### Installing add-on packages
+### Installing add-on packages {#installpkg}

-There is a vast number of packages that implement statistical functions that are not available with the base program.
+There is a vast number of add-on [packages](https://cran.r-project.org/web/packages/available_packages_by_name.html) (for a categorized view see [CRAN task views](https://cran.r-project.org/web/views/)) that implement statistical functions that are not available with the base program.
 They're not strictly necessary, but if you keep using R, sooner or later you will want to install some of these packages.

 #### GNU/Linux and other Unix systems